rajatdangra/CoWIN_VaccineFinder/README.md

 	2) Pin-Codes : Search is based on Priority order defined (first come basis).
 Format - Comma separated (eg. 100001, 100002)
 	3) Beneficiary Ids: Ids found in Co-Win app against individual user.
 Format - Comma separated (eg. 123456, 7891011)
 	4) Dose (eg. 1 or 2)
+	5) Vaccine (eg. ANY, COVISHIELD, COVAXIN, SPUTNIK V)
-	5) Email Ids: Email ids where mail will be sent in case of slots availability.
+	6) Email Ids: Email ids where mail will be sent in case of slots availability.
 Format - Comma separated (eg. abc@gmail.com, def@gmail.com)
-	6) Minimum Age Limit: 18 or 45
+	7) Minimum Age Limit: 18 or 45
-	7) Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM)
+	8) Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM)
-	8) From Date: Date from which vaccination slots will be searched (for 7 days).
+	9) From Date: Date from which vaccination slots will be searched (for 7 days).
 Format - "dd-MM-yyyy" (eg. 31-03-2021)
-	9) Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
+	10) Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
 Value less than 3 Seconds is not recommended due to rate limiting imposed by the Government.
-	10) AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
+	11) AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
 If false, it asks user to input preferred center.
-	11) IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
+	12) IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
 If false, it will only pick centers with 'Free' service.

 Optional:
 	1) First Name - will be used in E-Mail.